As an Amazon Associate, I earn from qualifying purchases.

 A shy dog is usually a scared dog.
 Chihuahuas act timid when they are afraid of a situation.

-If your Chihuahua didn’t receive much socialization as a puppy, they may be fearful of other dogs or new people.
+If your Chihuahua didn’t receive much socialization as a puppy, they might be fearful of other dogs or new people.

 Shyness is sometimes a learned behavior.